UCL-ARC/green-hpc-course/episodes/measurement.md

 functional unit and you are free to pick whichever best describes the output from your use of HPC systems.
-For example, this could be a metric from the software you use (ns simulated, number of years simulated, iterations) or a metric tied to research progress (number of compounds modelled, data points analysed).
-There may also be ideas in literature related to your research area of what a good choice may be.
+For example, this could be a metric from the software you use (ns simulated, number of years simulated, iterations) or a metric tied to research progress (number of compounds modelled, data points analysed, papers published).
+There may also be ideas in literature related to your work area of what a good choice may be.
 You may want to trial different functional units to see which one works best for your work.

 As a concrete example, imagine that you are simulating the dynamics of a biomolecular system (using software such as GROMACS, Amber or NAMD) then you could well chose the number of ns